-Minimum Distribution Requirements Minimum Financial Standards Minimum Price Total number of stockholders is less than 400; Total number of stockholders is less than 1,200 and average monthly trading volume for the most recent 12 months is less than 100,000 shares; or Number of publicly-held shares is less than 600,000. average global market capitalization over a consecutive 30 trading-day period is less than \$50,000,000; and at the same time, total stockholders' equity is less than \$50,000,000.
-In addition, an issuer that falls below an average global market capitalization of \$15,000,000 over a consecutive 30 trading-day period will be subject to prompt suspension and delisting procedures. average closing price of its listed security is less than \$1.00 over a consecutive 30 tradingday period.
-A company has six months to bring its share price and 30 tradingday average share price above \$1.00 and must (i) notify the NYSE within 10 business days of its intent to cure this deficiency and (ii) in the case of a foreign private issuer, issue a press release within 30 days.
+Minimum Distribution Requirements Minimum Financial Standards Minimum Price Company below compliance if: Total number of stockholders is less than 400; Total number of stockholders is less than 1,200 and average monthly trading volume for the most recent 12 months is less than 100,000 shares; or Number of publicly-held shares is less than 600,000.
+Company below compliance if: average global market capitalization over a consecutive 30 trading-day period is less than \$50,000,000; and at the same time, total stockholders' equity is less than \$50,000,000.
+In addition, an issuer that falls below an average global market capitalization of \$15,000,000 over a consecutive 30 trading-day period will be subject to prompt suspension and delisting procedures.
+Company below compliance if: average closing price of its listed security is less than \$1.00 over a consecutive 30 trading-day period.
+A company has six months to bring its share price and 30 trading-day average share price above \$1.00 and must (i) notify the NYSE within 10 business days of its intent to cure this deficiency and (ii) in the case of a foreign private issuer, issue a press release within 30 days.